RackiSebastian/TeamSoftwareProjectUcc/README.md

 ## Create a spotify developers account
     1. go to https://developer.spotify.com/dashboard/
     2. Log in wherever you want
+    3. Create an App call it whatever you want
-    3. Go into settings on the right hand side
+    4. Go into settings on the right hand side
-    4. Scroll down to 'Redirect uris' and add '127.0.0.1:8000/spotify/redirect
+    5. Scroll down to 'Redirect uris' and add '127.0.0.1:8000/spotify/redirect
+    6. Update the client id and secret in the python program in the file at TeamSoftwareprojectucc/spotifyapp/spotifyAPI/client_secrets.py
+    7. MAKE SURE CLIENT SECRETS AND ID ARE CHANGED BECAUSE IT WILL NOT WORK

 ## Run the program...